dlccyes/CollegeNotes/docs/software-development/LeetCode.md

 ### Power is not constant time

-So if you want to do for example substring hashing, better have the maintain the factor in the for loop instead of calling `RADIX**i` each time.
+So if you want to do for example substring hashing, better maintain the factor in the for loop instead of calling `RADIX**i` each time.

 ## Sliding window